EshelEyni/book-wishlist/README.md

 <h1 align="center"> Book Wishlist</h1>

 <p> This application was written in three hours as a front-end exercise.<p>

-You can check it out [here ](https://esheleyni.github.io/book-wishlist/).
+You can check it out [here](https://esheleyni.github.io/book-wishlist/).

 ![Main board image](src/assets/Screenshot.png)